lwindolf/do-not-start/README.md

 - you are clear on security implications
 - you are sure your logs have only allowed user data (think GDPR, IP adresses...)
-- you have good estimated on log volume that needs ingesting to your logging SaaS
+- you have good estimate on log volume that needs ingesting to your logging SaaS
 - your network can handle the log ingest
 - you monitoring log ingest per team to handle cases where suddenly debug traces are set to maximum cause large amounts of log lines